Who Can Get a Divorce in Nevada?

 To get divorced in Nevada, either spouse must have been a Nevada resident for at least six weeks before filing for divorce.

 If there are minor children, the children usually must live in Nevada for at least six months before the divorce is filed.

-Nevada is a “no fault” divorce state.
-This means the person asking for a divorce does not have to prove that anybody did anything wrong to cause a divorce.
+Nevada is a “no-fault” divorce state.
+This means the person asking for a divorce doesn't have to prove that anybody did anything wrong to cause a divorce.
 A person seeking a divorce only needs to allege:

 - That the parties are incompatible; or

 - That the parties have lived separate and apart for one year; or

 - That the other party suffers from insanity, which has existed for the two years prior to filing for divorce.

 It depends.
 If the spouses can agree to all of the terms of the divorce, they can file a Joint Petition for Divorce that outlines their agreement.
 After filing the Joint Petition, the parties can submit a final Divorce Decree to their assigned judge for review.
 If the judge approves of the terms, the judge will sign the Divorce Decree.
 These divorces are typically granted within a few weeks and without a hearing.

 If the spouses can't agree to everything, one of them can file a Complaint for Divorce and have the other spouse formally served with the papers.
 The other spouse can then file an Answer and Counterclaim.
 These documents will tell the judge what each person wants out of the divorce.